waldfee/ForeGroundStealBlocker/README.md

 Some processes run with memory protection where the naive injection technique is prevented.
 Currently those are completely ignored and for these processes there is no hooking.

+### I cannot uninstall / remove this tool because something still locks it

+When the tool is closed, the injected processes still have Easyhook loaded because it cannot be unloaded.
+Either close / kill all the processes that have been injected or simply reboot / relog.

 ### Attributions
 * [EasyHook][easyhook] by Christoph Husse / Justin Stenning
 * [System.Management][systemmanagement] by bmars